rise-cli/rise-functions/docs/index.md

 -   lambda functions
 -   iam roles

-If stage and region are set, those values will inform the cli which region and stage to deploy to.
-It is much more common to set these values as cli flags in a CICD pipeline than to hard code them here.

 ## What CLI flags are available?

-### Note: This is not yet implemented

 You can set the region and stage of your deployment like so: